Beth Buelow of the Introvert Entrepreneur posted an interesting quote on Facebook about asking for help.

 Over to You

-Question: Do you find it difficult to ask for help?
+Question: Do you find it difficult asking for help?
 Do any of the above reasons resonate with you (can you think of any others)?
 Please leave your answer in the comments below.